Chinoiserie Painted Pumpkins

 Fall Pumpkin Painting

 If you are seeking a fun fall project, this is it!
 I decided to decorate and paint a Chinoiserie design to compliment my home decor.
-I love blue and white!
+I love blue and white it’s perfect for a white color scheme.
+My coastal styled house has lots of white and blue gray decor so that’s why I love the look of these cute painted pumpkins.

 Decorate and Paint Faux and Real Pumpkins This Fall

 You can paint either real pumpkins or faux pumpkins.
-I painted paper mache pumpkins.
+It doesn’t matter the size of the pumpkins.
+I painted paper mache pumpkins and used a white and blue base color to achieve the chinoiserie look.

 This method of painting can be used for real or faux pumpkins.
-I will show you how I designed a floral Chinoiserie type of design.
-Lots of room for error.
+I will show you how I designed a floral Chinoiserie type of design, the chinoiserie pattern.

-- Faux or real pumpkins.
-(Walmart currently has inexpensive faux pumpkins in store.)
+• Faux or real pumpkins.
+(Walmart currently has inexpensive faux pumpkins)

 How To Paint A Pumpkin In A Chinoiserie Design